 How can innovations for the circular economy in The Netherlands be promoted?

 The Dutch policy program “From waste to resource” aims to develop a circular economy.
 An important tool in this program is to stimulate innovations.
-This project assesses the technological innovations for three sectors (plastic, electronics and electronic appliances, and building) that are needed to further develop a circular economy, and the financial instruments that the Dutch government can use to promote these innovations.
+This project assessed the technological innovations for three sectors (plastic, electronics and electronic appliances, and building) that are needed to further develop a circular economy, and the financial instruments that the Dutch government can use to promote these innovations.
 It provides recommendations on the optimal use of current and possible new instruments.

 Key findings of the research can be summarized as follows: